elovalo/elovalo/src/effects/README.md

 system.
 The kernel expects you to return z value.
 It will then toggle that particular coordinate on.

-### THREED
+### XYZ

-THREED is a kernel that gives access to each xyz triad on the coordinate system.
+XYZ is a kernel that gives access to each xyz triad on the coordinate system.
 Unlike TWOD, this kernel does not expect a return value.
 Instead you can set intensity of the led you want.

-Author's note: It might make sense to make TWOD behave more like THREED to make the API easier to understand. @zouppen: Thoughts?

 ## Coordinate System